 If you’re stuck in a dense urban city, but still dream of growing your own food, what do you do?
 Can you grow vegetables in a small apartment or condo?
 Well, do you have access to a balcony?
-If you do, you can learn how to start a balcony vegetable garden and grow some amazing stuff.
+If you do, you can learn how to start a balcony vegetable garden and grow some amazing stuff (and maybe help some bees).
 No balcony?
 A rooftop space, terrace, or patio would also work very well!

 Wouldn’t it be amazing to have a veggie sandwich at home with veggies sourced from your own garden five feet away?

 It’s possible to grow your own food with container vegetable gardening in small spaces.
 And it isn’t as difficult as you might think.
 Most vegetables can be grown in a compact balcony (or small space), provided the plants’ basic needs are adequately met.
 That’s the only consideration: the needs of the plants.
 Which we will soon get into.

 How Do You Start a Garden on a Balcony?

 After you’ve zeroed in on your space, find out a couple of important preliminary things:

 - Does your building allow balcony gardening?
 Get an okay from the building rule-makers before you go ahead.